emfcamp/Website/templates/about/internet.md

 ## Contact us

 Do you have any questions or special requirements not listed here?
 Email us at [noc@emfcamp.org](mailto:noc@emfcamp.org) and we can try and help.
-Yoy can also follow us at [@noc@emfcamp.org](https://social.emfcamp.org/@noc).
+You can also follow us at [@noc@emfcamp.org](https://social.emfcamp.org/@noc).